 Stars and Stripes and America’s National Parks

-The dramatic siege of today’s Fort Stanwix National Monument in August of 1777 began with a refusal to surrender by the Americans, and a scrappy flag.
+The dramatic siege of today’s Fort Stanwix National Monument in August of 1777 began with the Americans refusing to surrender and a scrappy flag.
 Locals claimed that this flag was the original “Stars and Stripes.”
 However, it is uncertain what the flag looked like, though some say it may have looked closer to the modern-day New York State flag.
-Ultimately Fort Stanwix became the only American fort to never surrender under attack throughout the American Revolution and locals from the region continue to take pride in this courage and the flag that inspired it.
+Ultimately Fort Stanwix became the only American fort to never surrender under attack during the American Revolution and locals from the region continue to take pride in this courage and the flag that inspired it.

 Baltimore’s Great Garrison Flag

 Fort McHenry National Monument and Historic Shrine was once home to the Great Garrison Flag, measuring 30 by 42 feet and weighing 50 pounds.
 The flag was ordered by Major George Armistead, one of five brothers who served in the War of 1812, who wanted to have “a flag so large that the British will have no difficulty seeing it from a distance.”
 The Great Garrison Flag was made by Mary Young Pickersgill (whose mother Rebecca had been a flag maker during the American Revolution), her daughter Caroline, her two nieces Eliza and Margaret, and an African American indentured servant, Grace Wisher.
 NPF’s Women in Parks initiative helps to emphasize and amplify the contributions of women, such as those who constructed the Great Garrison Flag, throughout American history.